Video Prospecting: Make Sales Outreach More Effective

 Always include a call-to-action in a sales video.

 When video prospecting, always end your video with a strong Call-To-Action so your audience knows what to do next.
-If you’re using a video prospecting software like Covideo, customize your CTA buttons so they match your CTA in your sales video.
+If you’re using software like Covideo, customize your CTA buttons so they match your CTA in your sales video.
 For best results, guide your prospects directly to that button by saying something like, “To schedule a call, click that button below this video and pick a date and time that works best for you.”

 Strategize your subject line when using video in sales emails.